-If you’re a side sleeper, we think you’d give a Tulo Soft Mattress review a thumbs up.
-If you’re really concerned with pressure relief and finding a softer mattress, you should look into the Soft model.
-If you sleep on your side sometimes, but not exclusively, you should consider the Medium option.
+If you’re a side sleeper, we think you’d be okay with the Tulo Hybrid.
+If you’re really concerned with pressure relief and finding a softer mattress, you should look into the all-foam model.
+If you sleep on your side sometimes, but not exclusively, you should consider the Medium Hybrid option.

-The bed does conform to your shoulders and hips and provides a nice amount of pressure relief (especially the Soft model), but if you want a truly plush foam mattress you might consider Nolah or Layla.
+The bed does conform to your shoulders and hips and provides a nice amount of pressure relief (especially the Medium model), but if you want a truly plush foam mattress you might consider Nolah or Layla.
 Those beds are made entirely for side sleepers that want a really soft mattress.

 - Stomach And Back Sleepers

 Tulo is a good option for back and stomach sleepers—both the Medium and Firm version.
 You feel supported when lying flat, and the bed doesn’t sink in too much, which means your spine should remain aligned while you sleep.

 While heavier sleepers would probably be fine on the firm version in the short term, we worry about long-term durability.
 Heavier sleepers exert so much pressure on a bed, and we worry the mattress will sink down too much over time.

 We usually steer heavy folks towards beds that contain coils for added support.
 If you weigh over 230 pounds, we’d recommend checking out our list of the Best Hybrid, Coil & Innerspring Mattresses.

 Keep your body weight in mind as we move through this review.
 Also, just to be clear, it’s not entirely about your weight.
 Your height comes into play as well.
 It’s really more about your body weight distribution.